-\paragraph{Stage $1$: Claim Detection and Extraction.} The first pipeline stage aims to find ``checkable'' (i.e.\ factually-verifiable) and check-worthy claims~\citep{DBLP:conf/cikm/HassanLT15, mishra2022factify, cheema-etal-2022-mm}.
-Debunking a typical claims and writing the corresponding fact-checking article takes approximately one day for a human fact-checker~\citet{hassan2015quest}.
-The aim of this stage is to optimize by filtering out and focusing on claims which can be verified and are most harmful.
-Multimodal claims can be diverse and belong to one of the following categories: $(1)$ a written claim embedded in another modality~\citep{PrabhakarGNG21, DBLP:conf/misdoom/MarosAV21} such as an image or a spoken claim in an audio or video; $(2)$ a claim that a piece of content is authentic, e.g.\ that a video footage is taken in a specific geographic location~\citep{ZhangSGLLZA018, Heller18}; $(3)$ a claim for which the evidence is manipulated to support it, e.g.\ through lip-syncing~\citep{Andreas18}.
-Multiple modalities can be required to understand and extract a claim at this stage.
+\paragraph{Terminology.} A number of works \citep{DBLP:conf/icwsm/SinghalSK22, fung-etal-2021-infosurgeon} use the term \emph{multimedia}, which is also more common in public discussions instead of \emph{multimodal}~\citep{LAUER2009225}.
+However in in this survey we adopt the latter, following other surveys that use multimodal data~\citep{DBLP:journals/corr/LiangZM22, DBLP:journals/access/GuoWW19}.
+Adopting the terminology of previous surveys~\citep{thorne-vlachos-2018-automated, alam-etal-2022-survey} and following advice from institutions such as the UNO~\citep{ireton2018journalism}, we avoid \emph{multimodal fake news}~\citep{MEEL202123, DBLP:conf/fps/AmriSA21, PatwaMSBCRDCSEA22} due to the term's ambiguous use. \paragraph{Stage $1$: Claim Detection and Extraction.} The first pipeline stage aims to find \textit{checkable} (i.e.\ factually-verifiable) and \textit{check-worthy} (i.e.\ important factual claims~\citep{DBLP:conf/cikm/HassanLT15}) claims.
+Debunking a typical claim and writing the fact-checking article takes approximately one day for a human fact-checker~\citep{hassan2015quest}.
+This stage aims to focus the AFC process on claims which are verifiable and most impactful.
+Multimodal claims can be diverse and include: $(1)$ a written claim embedded in another modality~\citep{PrabhakarGNG21, DBLP:conf/misdoom/MarosAV21} such as an image or a spoken claim in an audio or video; $(2)$ a claim that a piece of content is authentic, e.g.\ that a video footage is from a specific geographic location~\citep{ZhangSGLLZA018, Heller18}; $(3)$ a claim for which the evidence is manipulated to support it, e.g.\ through lip-syncing~\citep{Andreas18}.
+While in some cases the claim is clearly specified (e.g. in form of a headline), in often multiple modalities are required to understand and extract a claim at this stage.